-Therefore, the MASB encourages local and intermediate boards of education to provide an alternate education program for students who have
+Therefore, the MASB encourages local and intermediate boards of education to provide an alternate education program for students who have been expelled due to disciplinary problems.

-The MASB also believes it is essential to include human service agencies, the judicial system, and parents and guardians in the design and financial support of alternate education programs for this student population to address those issues outside of education that affect students today.
+The MASB also believes it is essential to include human service agencies, the judicial system and parents or guardians in the design and financial support of alternate education programs for this student population to address those issues outside of education that affect students today.